kc0bfv/autophugo/README.md

 In addition to those frontmatter options, you can also specify metadata for some or all of your images.
 Do that by modifying the `resources` array with map elements.
 The maps specify the image they apply to with the `src` key, as `src: "album/image.jpg"`.
 You can then specify some or all of the following items: `alt`, `phototitle`, and `description`.
 Demonstration of this is in the `exampleSite` directory albums.

+You can now also specify a `description` for the whole album.  `exampleSite/content/cats/_index.md` and `exampleSite/content/_index.md` display this option.

 ### Sub-Albums

 If you'd like to create an album that contains other albums - you can do that!
 The following command creates an album called "dogs", for instance: